nabeelvalley/waddle.js/README.md

 })
 ```

-Next, creat an `index.ts` file in the `tests` directory which just imports all
+Next, create an `index.ts` file in the `tests` directory which just imports all
 your tests

 `src/tests/index.ts`